Banned Forex Trading Apps in India | RBI Unauthorised Platforms

 Banned Forex Trading Apps in India

-Investing and trading is no more a hassle.
+Investing and trading are no more a hassle.
 With smartphones and easy internet access, people can trade from anywhere, anytime.
 However, with this easiness comes the danger of unauthorised & banned forex trading apps in India.

 Now, scammers generally promote these apps through flashy ads displaying high returns or guaranteed profits.